-The strategy is based on thorough analysis of the long-term megatrends that are relevant for Henkel, and of Henkel’s individual business sectors.
-We examined the existing portfolio of our three business sectors to see whether they were suitably positioned to allow continued successful and profitable growth in their respective environments.
-As a result, we see considerable potential, both for further organic growth and for enhanced profitability, in all three business sectors.
+In November 2012, we presented our Strategy 2016 based on thorough analysis of the long-term megatrends that are relevant for Henkel, and of Henkel’s individual business units.
+As a result, we see considerable potential, both for further organic growth and for enhanced profitability, in all three business units.

 Three megatrends played a key role in the definition of our new financial targets: